How Amazon Bedrock knowledge bases work - Amazon Bedrock

 Pre-processing data

-To enable effective retrieval from private data, a common practice is to first split the documents into manageable chunks for efficient retrieval.
-The chunks are then converted to embeddings and written to a vector index, while maintaining a mapping to the original document.
+To enable effective retrieval from private data, a common practice is to convert the data into text and split it into manageable pieces.
+The pieces or chunks are then converted to embeddings and written to a vector index, while maintaining a mapping to the original document.
 These embeddings are used to determine semantic similarity between queries and text from the data sources.
 The following image illustrates pre-processing of data for the vector database.

 Pre-processing data for retrieval-augmented generation